lukso-network/lsp-smart-contracts/docs/contracts/LSP7DigitalAsset/presets/LSP7CompatibleERC20Mintable.md

 function name() external view returns (string);
 ```

 Returns the name of the token.
+For compatibility with clients & tools that expect ERC20.

 #### Returns